masugadesign/cp-filters-craft-cms/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: Issue report
 about: Create a report to help us improve
 title: ''
-labels: 'bug'
+labels: 'issue'
 assignees: 'benjaminkohl, ryanmasuga'

 ---

-**Describe the bug**
+**Describe the issue**
-A clear and concise description of what the bug is.
+A clear and concise description of the issue.

 **Craft Version & Installed Plugin Version**
 Craft: